Doubly minimized Petz and sandwiched Renyi mutual information: Properties: Abstract

 \section{Abstract}

 The doubly minimized Petz R\'enyi mutual information of order $\alpha$ is defined as the minimization of the Petz divergence of order $\alpha$ of a fixed bipartite quantum state relative to any product state.
-In this work, we establish several properties of this type of R\'enyi mutual information, including its additivity for $\alpha\in [1/2,2]$.
-As an application, we show that the direct exponent of certain binary quantum state discrimination problems is determined by the doubly minimized Petz R\'enyi mutual information of order $\alpha\in (1/2,1)$.
-This provides an operational interpretation of this type of R\'enyi mutual information, and generalizes a previous result for classical probability distributions to the quantum setting.
+The doubly minimized sandwiched R\'enyi mutual information is defined analogously using the sandwiched divergence in place of the Petz divergence.
+In this work, we establish several properties of these two types of R\'enyi mutual information.
+In particular, for the Petz case, we prove additivity for $\alpha\in [1/2,2]$.
+For the sandwiched case, we establish a novel duality relation for $\alpha\in [2/3,\infty]$ via Sion's minimax theorem, and we subsequently use this duality relation to prove additivity for the same range of $\alpha$.
+Previously, additivity for the sandwiched case was known only for $\alpha\in [1,\infty]$, but it had been conjectured to hold for $\alpha\in [1/2,\infty]$.